 Being convicted of a sex crime can have serious consequences on your life, including jail time and extraordinarily large fines.
 In addition to losing your freedom and finances, your reputation will take a major hit.
-To minimize the damaging consequences of these charges, hire Mastandrea Law to provide an aggressive defense and fight the charges against you to ensure the best outcome.
+To minimize the damaging consequences of these charges, hire Mastandrea Law, LLC to provide an aggressive defense and fight the charges against you to ensure the best outcome.

 Attorney Rod Mastandrea is a trusted sex crime lawyer in Cleveland, Ohio with over ten years of experience helping clients fight their cases.
 Rod Mastandrea will examine your case from every angle and gather evidence and information to put together an ironclad defense on your behalf.